By Mark Nichol

 Style And Exterior

 The XC40 is arguably as visually arresting as it's possible for a small crossover SUV to be.
 That's subjective, obviously, but the styling works because Volvo has kept the shape quite simple while giving it just enough detailing to be interesting, without going mad.
 It's not boring, but nobody will find it offensive either.
 The headlamps are a good example of the XC40's classy detailing – Volvo calls them 'Thor's Hammer lights' and they really do help give the car a strong visual identity.
+It's available in 10 different colours with various interior choices for those who like to customise, you can find out more in our XC40 colour guide.

 Occasionally the details are a hindrance, though.
 Really thick pillars cause a significant over-the-shoulder blind spot, which isn't ideal, and the minimalistic cabin puts some of the major controls on the touchscreen – some drivers prefer actual dials, and with good reason.
 Still, it all looks great.